sketch-hq/sketch-assistant-core-rules/src/rules/name-pattern-symbols/README.md

 automatically exported to production assets, then a team may want to enforce a specific name patterns.

-Alternatively a team may which to control names purely for document hygiene purposes, for example forbidding default names.
+Alternatively a team may wish to control names purely for document hygiene purposes, for example forbidding default names.

 ## Options